Gravydigger/DnD-Planet-Cyclone/README.md

 # TO-DO
 - Finish adding detail in Characters Folder
-- Finish Converting Google Doc noted to here
+- Finish Converting Google Doc notes to here
+	- PIatCoWtFitEitUaWtFihB;GWtFitTMN
+	- PIatMotSE,tCI,aaMFoT-SS
 - Update outdated information that was copied from the Google Docs
+- Add new info from recent sessions
+- Make some conspiracy boards